September 21, 2017

 Follow these steps to see how often you should have your water heater flushed:

-Step 3: Have your water heater flushed:
+Step Three: Have your water heater flushed:

 And the worst part?
 Before your water heater dies, you’ll likely see frequent, expensive repairs due to sediment buildup.
 For example, if sediment collects on your water heater’s heating element, it can cause it to overheat and require replacement.

-This problem is pretty simple: if you have a 30-gallon water heater with 10 gallons of sediment, you now have a 20-gallon water heater.
-Which is a drastic difference in hot water supply, especially if you have several people in your household.
+This problem is pretty simple: If you have a 30-gallon water heater with 10 gallons of sediment, you now have a 20-gallon water heater, which is a drastic difference in hot water supply, especially if you have several people in your household.